 The helicopter is equipped with two General Electric T700-GE-401C turboshaft engines.

 The engine is configured with one centrifugal and five axial stages and has a take-off rating of 1,260kW.
 The helicopter carries 2,233l of fuel in internal fuel tanks.
 The helicopter is equipped with a hover-in-flight refuelling system (HIFR) and fuel dump vents.

 The engines drive a four-blade main rotor.
-The helicopter is equipped with electrically actuated blade folding for ease of stowage of the helicopter on board ship.
+The helicopter is equipped with electrically actuated blade folding for ease of storage of the helicopter onboard the ship.

 MQ-25 Stingray is a next-generation unmanned aerial refuelling aircraft being developed by Boeing for the US Navy's Carrier-Based Aerial-Refueling System…